 Be motivated to have the child reunify with their family

-- Be an active partner with Safe Children Coalition who is committed to providing excellent care and advocacy for the child.
+Be an active partner with Safe Children Coalition who is committed to providing excellent care and advocacy for the child.

 STEPS TO FOSTER PARENTING

 1. Attend an Information Meeting Learn about foster parenting from professionals who will give an overview of the child welfare system and the supports available to foster parents.
 You will find answers to your questions and feel more confident moving forward in your fostering journey.
 Meeting are a no pressure environment where the goal is to inform and assist.

 2. Complete a Family Profile Packet

 At the end of the foster information meeting, you will be offered a family profile packet to take home and fill out.
 Licensing staff will review the packet and consider you for our training class.